michelebusta/MCW-Microservices-Architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Developer edition.md

 ## Abstract and learning objectives

-This whiteboard design session is designed to help attendees gain a better understanding of implementing architectures leveraging aspects from microservices serverless architectures, by helping an online concert ticket vendor survive the first 5 minutes of crushing load.
+This whiteboard design session is designed to help attendees gain a better understanding of implementing architectures leveraging aspects from microservices and serverless architectures, by helping an online concert ticket vendor survive the first 5 minutes of crushing load.
 They will handle the client\'s scaling needs through microservices built on top of Service Fabric, and apply smooth updates or roll back failing updates.
-Finally, students will design an implementation of load testing to optimize the architecture for handling spikes in traffic.??
+Finally, students will design an implementation of load testing to optimize the architecture for handling spikes in traffic.

 Attendees will learn how to: